 Here at Inglehurst, we LOVE reading!
-It is one of our 5 intentions because we know how important it is for children to read for purpose and to read for pleasure.
-That means reading runs through everything we do and children take every opportunity they can to choose a fantastic book from our beautiful, well-stocked library and sit down and read it somewhere.
+We thread it through everything we do because we know how important it is for children to read for purpose and to read for pleasure.
+Children take every opportunity they can to choose a fantastic book from our beautiful, well-stocked library and sit down and read it somewhere.
 Our library is open every day before school, staffed by members of our Pupil Leadership Team, but children can visit throughout the day with their class teaching assistant to make sure they always have access to a book they want to read.

 “I love reading because it transports you to other worlds”

 “I like reading because it is very calming and helps me de-stress”

 Tia, Year 6